CartoDB/cartodb/doc/API.md

 #### cartodb.geo.ui.InfoBox.enable

-The tooltip is shown when hover on feature when is called.
+The tooltip is shown when hover on feature.

 #### cartodb.geo.ui.InfoBox.disable